3800, Handling Changes in an Operation, Type of Permit, Location, and Ownership

 The inspector must address the change as soon as he or she learns of it and determine if the failure to report the change was a violation of minimum standards.

-Changes Imposed by Licensing
+Changes Recommended or Imposed by CCR

 See: